InnerSourceCommons/innersourcecommons.org/content/about/board/_index.md

 ---
 title: "Board & Governance"
 type: "board"
 subtitle: InnerSource Commons is a 501(c)(3) non-profit organization governed by a set of corporate bylaws.
 The Board of Directors sets the policy and appoints officers that set and execute policy.
 The Board is elected by the Membership on a yearly basis.
-InnerSource Commons initially is incorporated in the US.
+InnerSource Commons is incorporated in the US.
 As the community grows, we anticipate to found sister organizations in the European Union, Latin America, and other parts of the world.
 aliases:
     - /board
 ---